 They both are sued, and both have judgements of $2,000,000 against them.
 Both declare bankruptcy.
 What happens next?

-I'm not a lawyer (not even by proxy).
+I'm not a lawyer and this is not legal advice.
 The law is complicated and never common sense - consult your own lawyer and financial adviser when discussing legal protection.